 Legumes and grain in multifunctional landscape.

-Matt Ball - MSc student
+Matt Ball - PhD Candidate

 He started in July 2023 and his focus is on nitrogen fertilization, bedding preparation and nitrous oxide emissions in intense potato crops.